 What’s your motivation for buying an EV?

 If it’s for quick trips around town and a commute to and from work, no worries.
-But for the time being, long road trips are best left to gas-powered models.
+But, EV’s still have a shorter range than gas-powered vehicles on average, so long road trips are best left to gas-powered models.3

 Where do you live?

-Remember that extreme heat or extreme cold will affect the life of the car’s battery and can reduce performance by as much as 50 percent, according to Fix.
-Anyone living in places with extreme weather conditions needs to take that into consideration.
+Remember that extreme heat can reduce the lifespan of an electric car’s battery, and extreme cold, though harmless to the battery’s lifespan, can cause overall performance to take a hit.4 Anyone living in places with extreme weather conditions needs to take that into consideration.

 Make and model considerations

-If, after careful evaluation, you decide that an EV fits your lifestyle, Fix advises putting extra thought into the make and model.
-While Tesla might be leading the way in sales and innovation, she points out that automakers like Ford, Chevy, Volkswagen, Mercedes, BMW and others are also entering the market – and that represents a certain advantage to consumers.
+If, after careful evaluation, you decide that an EV fits your lifestyle, you should still put extra thought into the make and model.
+While Tesla might be leading the way in sales and innovation, automakers like Ford, Chevy, Volkswagen, Mercedes, BMW and others have EV offerings – and that represents a certain advantage to consumers.

 “You need to think about what you’re going to do if your car needs repairs,” Fix says, noting that if you purchase a car from a specialty automaker, you’ll have access to fewer repair centers.
 “But if you buy from an automaker like Nissan or Audi, they’re all over the place.”
 That means when your car needs to be repaired, it should be easier to get it serviced and to get a loaner car from the dealer.